CamaraLab/ConDecon/README.md

 With this information, ConDecon learns a relationship that explains the similarity between the gene expression profile of bulk and single-cell data as a function of changes in cell abundances, without relying on cluster labels or cell-type specific gene expression signatures at any step.
 ConDecon enables previously elusive analyses of dynamic cellular processes in bulk tissues and represents an increase in functionality and phenotypic resolution with respect to current methods for gene expression deconvolution.
 Additionally, ConDecon can be applied to other omics data modalities including spatial transcriptomics and chromatin accessibility data.
 Overall, we anticipate that these features will improve our understanding of tissue cell composition by facilitating the inference of cell state abundances within complex bulk tissues, particularly in the context of evolving systems like development and disease progression.

-Aubin, R. G., Montelongo, J., Hu, R., Camara, P. G. *Clustering-independent estimation of cell abundances in bulk tissue using single-cell RNA-seq data*. **Biorxiv** (2023).
+Aubin, R. G., Montelongo, J., Hu, R., Gunther, E., Nicodemus, P., Camara, P. G. *Clustering-independent estimation of cell abundances in bulk tissue using single-cell RNA-seq data*. **Biorxiv** (2023).

 <p align="center">
   <img src="man/figures/Method_Overview.png" width="70%"/>